Cal-CS-61A-Staff/seating/README.md

 The "additional text" is a good place to tell them what to do if they have an issue with their seat, and to sign the email (e.g. "- Cal CS 61A Staff").

+## Roster Photos

+To allow for roster photos to appear in the app, set the `PHOTO_DIRECTORY` env variable to a directory containing files at the path:

+	{PHOTO_DIRECTORY}/{Course Offering}/{bCourses ID}.jpeg

+The bCourses ID column is used to determine which photo to display for which student.

+In the past, we've used the DownThemAll Firefox extension to grab all of our roster photos from bCourses.
+That extension no longer works in Firefox Quantum, so you can either use an old version of Firefox with support for legacy add-ins, or use the script `download_bcourses_photos.py` in this repo.

 ### During the exam